 Policy Number: 901Responsible Office: Information Technology

-St John’s University (St. John’s) publishes and maintains a formal information security policy that clearly establishes management commitment to information security and sets out the University’s approach to managing information security within the University IT enterprise.
+St. John’s University (St. John’s) publishes and maintains a formal information security policy that clearly establishes management commitment to information security and sets out the University’s approach to managing information security within the University Information Technology (IT) enterprise.

-St. John’s adheres to the commitment of safeguarding its critical information in alignment with St. John's mission.
-St. John’s is aware that individuals’ roles and responsibilities are crucial in securing the confidentiality, integrity and availability of information assets.
+St. John’s policy adheres to the commitment of safeguarding its critical information in alignment with the University’s mission.
+St. John’s is aware that individuals’ roles and responsibilities are crucial in securing the confidentiality, integrity, and availability of information assets.

-This policy applies to the University Community.
-Adherence to this policy helps safeguard the confidentiality, integrity and availability of St. John's information assets, and protects the interest of St. John's, its customers, personnel, and business partners
+This policy applies to the St. John’s University community.
+Adherence to this policy helps safeguard the confidentiality, integrity, and availability of the University’s information assets, and protects the interest of the University, its customers, personnel, and business partners.

-St. John’s Information Security Policy defines the role of information security in supporting St. John’s mission, while fostering an environment to protect St. John’s community from all internal, external, deliberate or accidental information security threats that may compromise the confidentiality, availability, privacy, and integrity of all information assets.
+The St. John’s University Information Security Policy defines the role of information security in supporting the mission of the University, while fostering an environment to protect the University community from all internal, external, deliberate, or accidental information security threats that may compromise the confidentiality, availability, privacy, and integrity of all information assets.

-St. John’s Information Security policy ensures the following:
+The University’s Information Security Policy ensures the following: